LattePandaTeam/Docs/content/delta_edition/python_read_sensor.md

 ![](https://i.imgur.com/JvZsySW.png)

-Make sure the black cable is facing outside of the LattePanda like this:
+Make sure the black cable is facing toward the outside of the LattePanda like this:

 ![](https://i.imgur.com/y4vCppX.jpg)

 #### Analog Rotation Sensor Code

-Create a new python file through the IDLE program and enter the following code.
+Create a new python file using the IDLE program and enter the following code.
 Change 'COM5' into the port that was shown on your device previously on Arduino.
-An iterator is required to make sure the loop continues and doesn't overflow when reading so many values.
-In order to print the value of the pinhole, it must be allowed to send values by enabling the reporting.
-Pin(0) is chosen, as before we had inserted the rotation sensor into pin A0.
+An iterator is required to make sure the loop continues and doesn't overflow when reading many values.
+In order to print the value of the pinhole, it must be allowed to send values by enabling reporting.
+Pin(0) is chosen in this example, since we had inserted the rotation sensor into pin A0 in the steps above.

 <u>Code:</u>